-The Bank has calculated its leverage ratio in accordance with Article 429 of the CRD.
-As at 31 December 2018 the Bank's leverage ratio was 9.85%, after taking into account the audited profits for 2018.
-At present the Bank has no minimum UK leverage requirement as it is currently exempt from the UK Leverage Framework Regime, which only applies to banks with retail deposit levels of £50 billion or more.
+The Bank has calculated its leverage ratio in accordance with Article 429 of the Leverage Ratio (CRR) Part of the PRA Rulebook.
+As at 31 December 2022 the Bank's leverage ratio was 12.0%, after taking into account the audited profits for 2022.